 In Portugal, the couple lived a discreet life in Sintra, where the former king occupied the Palácio da Pena.
 As a hobby, both Ferdinand and Elise loved botanica, and in the middle of their park Elise built a marvelous cottage which she designed herself, inspired by Swiss chalets and rural houses of the United States.

-In 1885, king Ferdinand II died and in his will left all his households to his second wife, including the Castelo dos Mouros and the Palácio da Pena.
+In 1885, King Ferdinand II died and in his will left all his households to his second wife, including the Castelo dos Mouros and the Palácio da Pena.
 In order for the Countess to keep these estates, King Charles I had to pay her the amount of 410 millions escudos.

 As a widow, Elise abandoned Sintra and settled with her daughter Alice and her daughter's husband, Manuel de Azevedo Gomes.
 She died of uremia on 21 May 1929 in Lisbon, Portugal.
 At her funeral, the dowager queen Amélie of Orléans and the ex-king Manuel II of Portugal were represented by the Viscount of Asseca.